microsoft/vscode-python-devicesimulator/README.md

 - `Pacifica: Run on Simulator`: Runs python code on the simulator
 - `Pacifica: Deploy to Board`: Copies & Pastes the code.py or main.py file to CIRCUITPY drive if detected a CPX is plugged in
 - `Pacifica: Open Serial Monitor`: Opens the serial monitor in the integrated output window.
-- `Pacifica: Close Serial Monitor`: Stops the serial monitor and release the serial port.
+- `Pacifica: Close Serial Monitor`: Stops the serial monitor and releases the serial port.
 - `Pacifica: Change Baud Rate`: Changes the baud rate of the selected serial port.
 For Adafruit CPX, the default baud rate is 115200.
 - `Pacifica: Select Serial Port`: Changes the current serial port.